ai-misinformation-hackathon-2023/main/README.md

 # FactBot

-FactBot is a discord bot that detects messages that contain misinformation and delete them.
+FactBot is a discord bot that detects messages that contain misinformation and deletes them.

 ## Table of Contents